-Although the transactions described above have generated approximately \$20.0 million in net cash proceeds to us between April 1, 2020 and the date of this Report, we believe it is probable that our cash position at September 30, 2020, which reflects such net proceeds, will not be sufficient to fund our planned operations for the twelve months following the issuance of these financial statements, which raises substantial doubt that we can continue as a going concern.
-During the next twelve months, subject to securing appropriate and adequate additional financing, we plan to (i) prepare for and launch a pivotal Phase 3 clinical trial of PH94B for acute treatment of anxiety in adult patients with SAD, (ii) prepare for and launch a small exploratory Phase 2A study of PH94B for acute treatment of adult patients with adjustment disorder, (iii) prepare for and potentially launch small exploratory Phase 2A clinical studies of PH94B in postpartum anxiety, post-traumatic stress disorder and/or pre-procedural (i.e. pre-MRI) anxiety, (iv) assess and potentially launch a Phase 1 study of AV-101 in combination with probenecid to enable exploratory Phase 2A development of the combination for treatment of CNS disorders, and (v) conduct several nonclinical studies involving PH94B, PH10 and AV-101.
-When necessary and advantageous, we plan to raise additional capital through the sale of our equity securities in one or more (i) private placements to accredited investors, (ii) public offerings and/or (iii) in strategic licensing and development collaborations involving one or more of our drug candidates in markets outside the United States, similar to the EverInsight Agreement.
-Subject to certain restrictions, our Registration Statement on Form S-3 (Registration No. 333-234025) (the S-3 Registration Statement), which became effective on October 7, 2019 and was used to register the Shares and the Exercised Option Shares sold in the August 2020 Public Offering, remains available for future sales of our equity securities in one or more public offerings from time to time.
-While we may make additional sales of our equity securities under the S-3 Registration Statement, we do not have an obligation to do so.
-Further, at September 30, 2020 and through the date of this Report, there are approximately 2.04 million registered shares of our common stock remaining available for sale under the LPC Agreement.
-We have no obligation to sell any additional shares to LPC under the LPC Agreement.
+At December 31, 2019, we had cash and cash equivalents of approximately \$1.1 million.
+As disclosed in Note 11, Subsequent Events, since December 31, 2019, we have received net cash proceeds of approximately \$2.68 million from a registered direct public offering of our common stock and a concurrent private placement of warrants to purchase unregistered shares of our common stock (the January 2020 Offering).
+Nevertheless, in the absence of additional financing from the sale of our securities, government research grant awards, strategic collaboration payments, intellectual property licensing or other sources, we believe that our cash position at December 31, 2019, together with the proceeds from the January 2020 Offering, will not be sufficient to fund our planned operations for the twelve months following the issuance of these financial statements and raises substantial doubt that we can continue as a going concern.
+During the next twelve months, subject to securing appropriate and adequate financing, we plan to prepare for and launch a Phase 3 clinical trial of PH94B for SAD, prepare for a Phase 2b clinical study and certain nonclinical studies involving PH10, PH94B and AV-101 and prepare for and potentially launch a Phase 2b clinical trial of PH10 for MDD.
+When necessary and advantageous, we plan to raise additional capital, through the sale of our equity securities in one or more (i) private placements to accredited investors, (i) public offerings and/or (ii) in strategic licensing and development collaborations involving one or more of our drug candidates in markets outside the United States.
+Subject to certain restrictions, our Registration Statement on Form S-3 (Registration No. 333-234025) (the S-3 Registration Statement), which became effective on October 7, 2019, is available for future sales of our equity securities in one or more public offerings from time to time.
+While we may make additional sales of our equity securities under the S-3 Registration Statement, we do not have an obligation to do

 As we have been in the past, we expect that, when and as necessary, we will be successful in raising additional capital from the sale of our equity securities either in one or more public offerings or in one or more private placement transactions with individual accredited investors and institutions.
-In addition to the potential sale of our equity securities, we may also seek to enter research, development and/or commercialization collaborations similar to the EverInsight Agreement and the Bayer Agreement that could generate revenue or provide funding, including non-dilutive funding, for development of one or more of our CNS product candidate programs.
-We may also seek additional government grant awards or agreements similar to our prior agreement with the U.S. National Institutes of Health (NIH), Baylor University and the U.S. Department of Veterans Affairs in connection with certain government-sponsored studies of AV-101.
+In addition to the potential sale of our equity securities, we may also seek to enter research, development and/or commercialization collaborations that could generate revenue or provide funding, including non-dilutive funding, for development of one or more of our CNS product candidates.
+We may also seek additional government grant awards or agreements similar to our relationships with Baylor and the VA in connection with the Baylor Study.
 Such strategic collaborations may provide non-dilutive resources to advance our strategic initiatives while reducing a portion of our future cash outlays and working capital requirements.
-We may also pursue intellectual property arrangements similar to the EverInsight Agreement and the Bayer Agreement with other parties.
-Although we may seek additional collaborations that could generate revenue and/or provide non-dilutive funding for development of our product candidates, as well as new government grant awards and/or agreements, no assurance can be provided that any such collaborations, awards or agreements will occur in the future.
+We may also pursue intellectual property arrangements similar to the BlueRock/Bayer Agreement with other parties.
+Although we may seek additional collaborations that could generate revenue and/or agreements, no assurance can be provided that any such collaborations, awards or agreements will occur in the future.